istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 and then further customize the configuration for your specific needs.

-The `istioctl` command supports the full [`IstioOperator` API](/docs/reference/config/istio.operator.v1alpha1/) via command options for individual settings or passing a yaml file containing an `IstioOperator`
+The `istioctl` command supports the full [`IstioOperator` API](/docs/reference/config/istio.operator.v1alpha1/) via command-line options for individual settings or for passing a yaml file containing an `IstioOperator`
 {{<gloss CRDs>}}custom resource (CR){{</gloss>}}.

 {{< tip >}}